 Carolina Grad Student F1RSTS

-The Graduate School provides opportunities and resources for our Carolina Grad Student F1RSTS to aid in their academic success and to build community.
 We define Carolina Grad Student F1RSTS as those whose parent(s)/guardian(s) have not earned a Master’s or Doctoral degree.
 We recognize that our graduate students come from a broad range of diverse educational experiences, with many first-generation graduate students also having been first-generation college students.
-This initiative focuses on navigating academic culture as a graduate-level scholar and thriving as an advanced student.
+This initiative focuses on navigating academic culture, thriving as an advanced student, and building community.

 - Communicating your academic training to family and friends